-Definition A code representing a la A code representing a language spoken or understood by the person Source standards ISO 639-3:2007 Codes for the representation of names of languages - Part 3: Alpha-3 code for comprehensive coverage of languages Data type Alphabetic Alphabetic Representational class Code Field size Max: 3 Representational layout A(3) Value domain https://www.iso.org/st https://www.iso.org/standard/39534.html Obligation Mandatory when the pe Mandatory when the person's language is being recorded.
-Guide for use There can be multiple languages recorded against a person.
-Upper- and lower-case validation of this field is enforced in storing the selected language
+Definition A code representing a language spoken or understood by the person Source standards ISO 639:2023 Code for individual languages and languag e groups Data type Alphabetic Representational class Code Field size Max: 3 Representational layout A(3) Value domain For valid codes, see: https://nzhts.digital.heal lth.nz/ValueSet/health-nz-languag e-value-set Obligation Mandatory when the person's language is being recorded.
+Guide for use A subset of ISO 639:2023 language codes will be used in the health sector.
+The subset includes a majority of the ISO 639 Set 2 (three-alpha) codes and a selection of ISO 639 Set 3 (three alpha) such as New Zealand Sign Language.
+At least one language may be recorded against a person.
+Upper- and lower-case selected language validation of this field is enforced i n storing the

-5 Contact information
+5. Contact information